 Making the Best First Impression

 “You never get a second chance to make a first impression.”
-Many of us have heard this famous Will Rogers quote, but we typically think of it in the context of presenting ourselves for the first time to someone new.
-But this adage goes beyond personal meetings and also applies to a business making its first impression on a new prospect, with the hope of converting them to a customer.
+Many of us have heard this famous Will Rogers quote, but we typically think of it in the context of meeting people for the first time.
+But this adage goes beyond personal meetings.
+It can also apply to a business making its first impression on a new prospect, with the hope of converting them to a customer.
 In today’s digital age, a consumer’s first impression of your business is often your website, and if that’s not impressive, you risk losing sales.

 Put your Best Digital Foot Forward